Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### POC

--We will be using [Crux](https://github.com/mttaggart/crux) since its easy to use and install -Crux Extension folder must be in C:\Users\Public\Downloads
+- We will be using [Crux](https://github.com/mttaggart/crux) since its easy to use and install
+- Crux Extension folder must be in C:\Users\Public\Downloads

 ```
 import hmac